Linda is a seasoned writer and bedroom authority. She loves sharing design trends, decor ideas, and useful tips with her readers.

-The ornately carved mirror hangs above the fireplace silently guarding it secrets.
+Your ornately carved mirror hangs above the fireplace, silently guarding its secrets.
 It is an exquisite addition to your sitting room and a conversation piece long admired by family and friends.
-Having never given it much thought, you now find yourself curious as to the old mirror’s lineage and value.
+Having never given it much thought, you now find yourself curious about the old mirror’s lineage and value.

 Zeroing in on the time your mirror was made will be the first step in determining its value.
 Begin by performing a thorough inspection of your mirror to see if you can gather enough information to make an educated guess as to its age.

-1. Check the Mirror Glass
+1. Check the Glass

 2. Inspect the Back

 - Antique mirrors typically feature a wood rather than a paper backing.
-Examine the construction to ensure all nails, screws and hangers are true to the period.
+Examine the construction to ensure all nails, screws, and hangers are true to the period.